 - NCFE optional workbook

-- worksheets
+- worksheet

 - assignment

 - poster.

-Unit 02 Instructing circuit training sessions (J/617/4018)
+Unit 02 Instructing suspension training sessions (H/617/4026)

-Unit summary This unit covers the skills that an instructor needs to deliver safe and effective circuit training sessions and evaluate performance to improve future sessions.
+Unit summary This unit covers the skills that an instructor needs to deliver safe and effective suspension training sessions and evaluate performance to improve future sessions.

 Guided learning hours 21

 Level 2

 Mandatory/optional Mandatory

-Be able to prepare for a circuit training session
+Be able to prepare for a suspension training session

-- 1.1 Prepare self for a circuit training session - 1.2 Prepare the environment for a circuit training session - 1.3 Prepare the equipment for a circuit training session
+- 1.1 Prepare self for a suspension training session - 1.2 Prepare the environment for a suspension training session - 1.3 Prepare the equipment for a suspension training session

-- 1.1 Learners must prepare self for the circuit training session, which must include: - wearing appropriate clothing and having a professional appearance - arriving in good time to prepare the environment - allowing time to welcome and screen participants and complete pre-session checks. - 1.2 Learners must prepare the environment for the circuit training session, which must include: - safely preparing the space - checking ventilation - checking lighting - checking fire hazards (if applicable) - cleaning water spills/sweat, etc (if applicable).
+- 1.1 Learners must prepare self for a suspension training session.
+This must include: - wearing appropriate clothing and having a professional appearance - arriving in good time to prepare the environment - allowing time to welcome and screen participants and complete pre-session checks. - 1.2 Learners must prepare the environment for a suspension training session.
+This must include: - safely preparing the space - checking ventilation - checking lighting - checking fire hazards (if applicable) - cleaning water spills/sweat, etc (if applicable).

 Learners should deal with or refer any issues discovered.
-Learners could carry out a risk assessment for the circuit training session.
+Learners could carry out a risk assessment for the suspension training session.

-- 1.3 Learners must prepare the equipment for the circuit training session, which could include: - safely setting up the equipment and ensuring that it's in place ready for the session - having an adequate amount and varying weights available for the participants - checking any audio/visual equipment that they intend to use - having music prepared for the session.
+- 1.3 Learners must prepare the equipment for a suspension training session.
+This could include: - safely setting up the equipment and ensuring that it is in place ready for the session - having an adequate amount of suspension trainers for the participants - checking any audio/visual equipment that they intend to use.

 Learners must deal with or refer any issues discovered.
-Learners could carry out a risk assessment for the circuit training session.
+Learners could carry out a risk assessment for the suspension training session.